Master of Public Administration Program

 Mission Statement of the MPA Program

-The MPA program prepares graduate students to be productive citizens and employees in the public sector by sharing knowledge, encouraging excellence, and fostering an environment of professionalism within the communities we serve.
+The MPA program prepares graduate students from diverse backgrounds to be productive leaders and managers in public service by sharing knowledge, encouraging excellence in research and practice, and fostering an environment of professionalism within the communities we serve.

 "The tenets of a public administration degree were ideal for me.
 This degree was a good precursor to a degree in higher education administration.
 It serves me well to this day.
 It is a degree program with multiple dimensions of application.
 I am proud to have earned it and pleased with what I have gained from having done so."